- Travel and Places

 Kalahari Resorts was awarded the 2006 Partners for Clean Air Recognition Award.
 Their website touts several ways the resort family leads the hotel industry in energy conservation.

-Six Flags Great Escape and Water Park
+Six Flags Great Escape

 Six Flags is known to many 30+ somethings as the first big water company.
 They have been buying, updating, running, opening and surpassing the industry in water parks for over 20 years.
 Many people remember their first great water park experience at a Six Flags location.